kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 {{< /rawhtml >}}

-To see the relationships between the quantitative features and the label, we want to compare the distributions of given quantitative feature for customers with positive and negative responses.
+To see the relationships between quantitative features and label, we can compare the distributions of a given quantitative feature for customers with positive and negative responses.
 This can be done using side-by-side boxplot or more clearly, using the `sns.pointplot()` that displays the means of each group together with their confidence intervals:

 {{< highlight Python >}}
 quantitative_features = np.logical_not(np.isin(store_data.columns.values, ["Id", "Teenhome", "Kidhome", "Education", "Complain", "Marital_Status", "Dt_Customer", "Response"]))